A full overview of the most important definitions and stakeholders in SFDR

 These are environmental, social and employee matters, respect for human rights, anti‐corruption and anti‐bribery matters.

-The ESA’s describe in Annex I of their Joint Consultation Paper on ESG Disclosures no less than 27 environmental indicators and 23 social indicators and related metrics.
+The ESA’s describe in Annex I of their Joint Consultation Paper on ESG Disclosures no less than 18 mandatory indicators and 46 optional indicators and related metrics.
 Some of these metrics are quite straightforward, others are more complex.
 Nonetheless, almost all metrics will require extensive data collection and calculations as well as a thorough understanding of the definitions of the different parameters involved in the metrics.

 Stakeholders covered and affected by SFDR